About Our Trust

-The Raedwald Trust is made up of five Alternative Provisions, including the Ipswich Hospital School, across eight sites:
+The Raedwald Trust is made up of six Alternative Provisions, including the Ipswich Hospital School, across nine sites:

 Alderwood Academy is a short term provision (2-3 terms)for children and young people in Key Stage 2 and 3.
 Alderwood supports pupils at risk of exclusion through a range of intervention strategies.
 Children who have been permanently excluded are not admitted to this provision unless a ‘next school’ has been identified during referral stage.
 Please find out more by looking at our Alderwood Academy pages.